qinheping/verify-rust-std/doc/src/challenges/0005-linked-list.md

 ### Success Criteria

-The memory safety of all public functions that iterating over the internal inductive data type must be verified, e.g.:
+The memory safety of the following public functions that iterating over the internal inductive data type must be verified:

 | Function | Location |
 |---------|---------|